PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/ch8/13_react_server_side_rendering/README.txt

-This example shows how to implement a simple React component that is rendered in the server.
+This example shows how to render on the server a react powered application

 Before running the examples you need to install the dependencies with: